 Upon completion of the two-day course participants will be able to:

-- State the 3 tenants of radiation safety and provide examples of how they are implemented.
+- State the 3 tenets of radiation safety and provide examples of how they are implemented

-- Define the contrast classifications of ionic, non-ionic, high-osmolar, low-osmolar, and iso-osmolar and how these classifications can impact the patient.
+- Define the contrast classifications of ionic, non-ionic, high osmolar, low-osmolar, and iso-osmolar and how these classifications can impact the impatient

-- Compare the breast imaging techniques of mammography, MRI, breast tomosynthesis including the advantages to each.
+- Compare the breast imaging techniques of mammography, MRI, breast tomosynthesis including the advantages of each

 - State the proper way to handle brachytherapy implants